AlGepe/OmniSnippets_JS/docs/generalTips/calculatorStructureV2/groupsAndVariables.rst

 To show and hide an image block as a whole, see the instructions in the :ref:`Showing and hiding blocks and groups <showingAndHidingBlocksGroups>` section.

-If you want an image block to show different images depending on the value of some variable, here is what you do:
+To show different images with one image block that depends on the value of some variable using :ref:`conditional alternatives <calculatorsv2conditionalalternatives>`, here is what you do:

 1. Click on the |plus icon| after the image url field and **provide the URL for the alternative image**.
 2. The click the |eye icon| to add a **condition when this alternative image should be shown** instead of the default image of this image block.